 Today our team was strengthened by a student from Stellenbosch University in South Africa.
 His name is Michal Venter, studying Civil Engineering and looking forward to do a Masters in the Environmental or Sustainability sectors.
 Climate change is starting to have serious consequences, also in South Africa.
 Some regions have experienced an unusually severe drought recently.
 As an engineer Michal wants to make an impact on the environment.
 But he’s also enthusiastic about our video project Cool Down The Planet.
-Being a student ambassador means that he’s motivated to help us find suitable subjects for video projects in his country.
+Being an ambassador means that he’s very motivated to help us find suitable subjects for video projects in his country.
 We first asked him to answer some questions.

 Michal, can you introduce yourself?

 My name is Michal Venter, I was born and raised in South Africa.
 I am currently doing my 3rd of undergraduate studies (towards a Bachelor’s degree in Civil Engineering) at Stellenbosch University, with a keen interest to pursue a Masters degree in the Environmental or Sustainability sectors.
 In my spare time, I enjoy spending time in nature, playing guitar, reading or taking photographs.
 I believe that wherever there is a will, there is a way; and that we should all strive to be positive enablers for our community and stand up for what we believe in.